 - At the end of The People That Time Forgot by Edgar Rice Burroughs, Tom Billings, having rescued the people that he came there to save, elects to stay in the Lost World of Caspak with his newfound love Ajor.

-- In the first book of Gordon R. Dickson's Dragon Knight series, The Dragon and the George, the main character Jim decides to stay in the magical medieval world in which he and his girlfriend have landed.
+- In Gordon R. Dickson's The Dragon and the George, the main character Jim decides to stay in the magical medieval world in which he and his girlfriend have landed.
 Their modern life really wasn't all that great.
 And if you're thinking about the technological, medical, and social drawbacks that the medieval world would present to a modern couple?
 Don't worry, so was the author.
 It helps that Jim becomes both a magician and a baron as a result of his adventures in the first book, and that he and his wife were already medieval scholars.

 - Paul in Guy Gavriel Kay's The Fionavar Tapestry chooses to stay in Fionavar at the end of The Darkest Road.

 - Not explicitly stated as a willing choice in The Lion, the Witch and the Wardrobe, where the Pevensies spend 15 years ruling Narnia and grow to adulthood, and their return to our world is unintentional.
 (Because of Year Inside, Hour Outside, not only do the Pevensies return barely after they left, they're de-aged back to children.)

 - Jill and Eustace also request to stay in The Silver Chair, though Aslan denies it at that point in time.